Studying Your Department: Where to Start and How to Gather Data

 – Jhmeid Billingslea

 With the tools and knowledge to start collecting data in your sterile processing department, it’s time to take the next step: using data to improve your department.
-Come back for the next blog in our Voice of the Customer data series: Don’t let the workaround become the workflow: Creating processes and objective analysis.

 About: Voice of the Customer Committee